cloudflare/cloudflare-docs/content/support/Troubleshooting/Restoring Visitor IPs/Restoring original visitor IPs.md

 ## Web server instructions

-See below for instructions on how to configure your web server to log original visitor IPs based on your web server type:
+Refer below for instructions on how to configure your web server to log original visitor IPs based on your web server type:

 1. Make sure the following is installed:
     -   Red Hat/Fedora`sudo yum install httpd-devel libtool git`